ankurkrr/Financial-Analysis-Agents/README.md

 ### Troubleshooting

 1. MySQL Connection Issues:

    - Verify MySQL is running
    - Check password in `.env`
    - Try connecting with MySQL Workbench

-2. Ollama Issues:
+2. Gemini / API Issues:

-   - Ensure `ollama serve` is running
+   - Ensure `GEMINI_API` is set in `.env` and is valid
-   - Check `ollama list` shows llama2:3b
-   - Restart Ollama service if needed
+   - Verify `BASE_URL` and `GEMINI_MODEL` are set correctly in `.env`
+   - Check that your network permits outbound calls to the Generative Language API endpoint
+   - Look for API errors in the server logs (invalid key, rate limits, or permission issues)
 3. API Issues:

    - Check all environment variables
    - Look for errors in terminal
    - Verify port 8082 is free